-Among others, ERRC members include the CEO, enterprise and business unit Chief Risk Officers and Chief Financial Officers, General Counsel and Treasurer.
+Our Enterprise Risk and Return Council (ERRC) establishes risk-return targets, determines economic capital levels and directs integrated strategies and actions from an enterprise perspective.
+The ERRC is a senior management committee appointed by the CEO and chaired by the Chief Risk Officer (CRO).
+ERRC members include the CEO, business unit presidents, enterprise and business unit CROs and chief financial officers, the General Counsel and the Treasurer.
 The ERRC convenes monthly to assess and manage the various risks and opportunities faced by the company, which may include topics such as climate change.

 The Board oversees Allstate’s business and management, including risk management, and regularly reviews: